zellwk/zl-fetch/README.md

 ## Supported response types

 zlFetch supports only `json` and `text` response types.
-More response types will be supported later.
+More response types can be supported.
 If you run into an error with a response type, file an issue and I'll work on it asap.